The Vellore Mutiny, 1806

 Then, quite literally, the cavalry, Gillespie and his Light Dragoons, arrived.
 Gillespie and a Captain Wilson were hauled up onto the ramparts by rope, and Gillespie led a counter-charge of three groups along the ramparts (one led by Gillespie, one by Sergeant Brady, and one by Assistant-Surgeon Dean, indicating how few of the fort's officers were left).
 The charge distracted the mutineers' attention away from the further reinforcements of Madras Cavalry and dragoons that had arrived from Arcot and were gathering before the fort, waiting for Lieutenant John Blakiston, of the Madras Engineers, to blow up the gates.
 Once he did, in they stormed.
 By two in the afternoon, twelve hours after it had started, the mutiny was over, and the search for the survivors, the wounded and the dead began.
 The rebel sepoys were rounded up for retribution.

 As the body count increased (Captain David Wilson, 23rd Reg.
 MNI, from Edinburgh found dead before his quarters; the wife and children of Lieutenant John Elley, 69th Regiment, killed; Lieutenant John Tichborne, 1st Reg.
-MNI, from Tichborne in Hampshire; and on it went).
+MNI, from the eponymous Tichborne in Hampshire; and on it went).
 Over two hundred British troops and civilians had been killed, and Gillespie wanted to take revenge, sending a message to all potential mutineers.
 He ordered the random selection of one hundred sepoys, lined them up against a wall, and executed them.
 In his memoirs Lieutenant Blakiston was to describe the act as brutal and cruel - but he admitted that at the time, and in the place, he fully approved.
 In all the sepoys suffered greater losses than the British, with between six hundred and eight hundred killed or executed.
 Of the British one of the last to die was St. John Fancourt.
 Still alive when found on the parade ground he died at four in the afternoon, but his family, thanks to an Indian nurse and some mutineers, survived.
 We do not know whether the men who helped Amelia were among the one hundred selected to die against the fort's wall.